MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4rvvW]

-1. Sign in to the Visual Studio Subscriptions Administration Portal at [https://manage.visualstudio.com](https://manage.visualstudio.com).
+1. Sign in to the Visual Studio Subscriptions Admin Portal at [https://manage.visualstudio.com](https://manage.visualstudio.com).

 2. To add multiple subscribers at one time, navigate to the **Manage subscribers** tab.